microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

 ### How does this work with the settings UI?

-If we only have one version of the settings models (Globals, Profiles, ColorShemes, Keybindings) at runtime, and the user changes one of the settings with the settings UI, how can we tell that settings changed?
+If we only have one version of the settings models (Globals, Profiles, ColorSchemes, Keybindings) at runtime, and the user changes one of the settings with the settings UI, how can we tell that settings changed?

 Fortunately, this should be handled cleanly by the algorithm proposed above, in